security-force-monitor/research-handbook/source/source-citation-specific.rst

 Description
 ~~~~~~~~~~~

-Full date on which the Staff Reseacher created this citation from the source.
+Full date on which the researcher created this citation from the source.

 Attribute type
 ~~~~~~~~~~~~~~